 Abstract

 The current paper explores second language (L2) learners’ academic vocabulary size and its potential relationship to speaking in academic contexts.
 Our participants were 62 first language (L1) Chinese undergraduates of intermediate English level.
 We elicited speech samples from monologue tasks in formal class settings.
 We elicited vocabulary knowledge using two yes / no tests, X_Lex (Meara & Milton, 2003) and the Academic Vocabulary Size Test (AVST; Masrai & Milton, 2018), measuring general and academic vocabulary size, respectively.
-Our results indicate that AVST scores correlate moderately significantly with several speaking fluency measures and band-based frequency measures of vocabulary use, which outperformed the explained variance of X_Lex.
+Our results indicate that AVST scores correlate moderately significantly with several speaking fluency measures and band-based frequency measures of vocabulary use, which outperform the explained variance of X_Lex.
 The mid-frequency words (K3) forming 56% of the academic words list is perhaps the primary force for the strong predictive strength of the AVST.
 These findings provide critical pedagogical implications for L2 academic vocabulary learning and teaching in English for Academic Purposes (EAP) classrooms.
 The AVST emerges as a potential assessment to predict L2 speaking in academic contexts.
 We discuss future possible research directions with particular reference to vocabulary research in practice.

 Keywords: General vocabulary size, Academic vocabulary size, Lexical diversity, Lexical sophistication, Speaking fluency